Gavin Mudd

-Gavin M. Mudd is an associate professor in the Department of Environmental Engineering at RMIT University, Australia.
+Gavin M. Mudd is the Director of the Critical Mineral Intelligence Centre located within the British Geological Survey.
 He was awarded a Ph.D. in environmental engineering in 2001, from the Victoria University of Technology.
-Mudd's research interests include environmental impacts, management of mine wastes, acid mine drainage, sustainability frameworks, life-cycle assessment modelling and mine rehabilitation.
+Mudd's research interests include critical minerals, circular economy, environmental impacts, management of mine wastes, acid mine drainage, sustainability frameworks, life-cycle assessment modelling and mine rehabilitation.

 In October 2007, Gavin Mudd completed a report on Australia's Mining Industry entitled The Sustainability of Mining in Australia: Key Production Trends and Their Environmental Implications for the Future.